josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/blog-auth-example/auth.md

 Now login page will allow us to correctly login into the application.
 Test it by requesting any page of your site.
-After being redirected to the [Users / login](users/login.md) page, enter the email and password you picked previously when creating your user.
+After being redirected to the `/users/login` page, enter the email and password you picked previously when creating your user.
 You should be redirected successfully after login.